TwilioDevEd/send-sms-during-inbound-calls-python/README.md

     ```bash
     pip install -r requirements.txt
     ```
-1. Create an environment file (`.env`) and include your Twilio Account SID and Auth Token.
+1. Create an environment file (`.env`) and define your Twilio Account SID and Auth Token.
 Both of these can be found in your [Twilio console](https://www.twilio.com/console).

 1. Start the server.